Create jobs

 Changing any configuration settings requires you to update the job, even if there is no change to the container image.
 Note that for any unchanged settings, the previous settings continue to be used.

-You can update an existing job using the Google Cloud console, or the gcloud command line.
+You can update an existing job using the Google Cloud console, Google Cloud CLI, YAML, or Terraform.

 Console